HOW TO MAKE SUPERFOOD ALMOND MILK YOGURT

 - Yogurt starter culture or probiotic capsule

 - 1 tablespoon of premium grade gelatin powder.
 I recommend this brand or 1 teaspoon of powdered agar agar

 - 1 teaspoon of white sugar (to kick start fermentation)

 Thoroughly wash or sterilize your yogurt making jar, whisk and other utensils with boiling water.

 - Pour the homemade nut milk into a large saucepan.
 Add your thickening powder of choice and whisk to combine.
-1 teaspoon of gelatin powder or 1 teaspoon of agar agar.
+1 tablespoon of gelatin powder or 1 teaspoon of agar agar.

 - Place the saucepan of nut milk on the stove-top.

 For Gelatin: Gently warm to 95⁰-104⁰F (35⁰- 40⁰C) to activate the gelatin.
 Stir with a wire whisk to ensure the gelatin has dissolved.
 Do not boil.

-For Agar agar: Gently heat the coconut milk to 190⁰F (87⁰C) and hold the temperature for 10 minutes.
+For Agar agar: Gently heat the almond milk to 190⁰F (87⁰C) and hold the temperature for 10 minutes.
 Do not boil.
 A double boiler can be helpful.

 - Remove from the heat, cover and let cool to below 110° F (43° C).
 The temperature of the nut milk must be below 43° C before adding the starter culture.